larrydor/rock-paper-scissors-exercise/README.md

 # Rock, Paper, Scissors Game

-An Python application that allows a user to play a game of Rock, Paper, Scissors against a computer.
+A Python application that allows a user to play a game of Rock, Paper, Scissors against a computer.

 ## Prerequisites